 So how do you ask engaging questions?
 On the surface, it may not seem like any questions to ask a mentor about career path will land as mutually beneficial.
 But like in every relationship, there’s psychology on both sides.
 Understand that, and you’ll craft highly personal questions (e.g., “What skills should I master to reach the C-suite?”) that also make your mentor feel fulfilled.

 Need help getting started?
-We asked 12 entrepreneurs for good questions to ask a mentor.
+We asked 12 entrepreneurs for good questions to ask a mentor, whether you’re looking to move up or make a change in your career.
 Their recommendations are based on years of investing in their own career and leadership growth.
 Use them verbatim, or as inspiration to think up new questions to ask your mentor.

 12 of the Most Powerful Questions to Ask a Mentor About Career Path